EttusResearch/meta-ettus/contrib/test/README.md

 - **test_uhd_config_info**
     - Pass criteria: `uhd_config_info --print-all` executes successfully (return code 0, etc.)
     - Output is written to log files

+- **test_usb_detected**
+    - Pass criteria: `lsusb` executes successfully and returns correct number of USB devices.
+Also check `dmesg` output to confirm that the USB storage device is detected.
+    - Output is written to log files